IMUFace: Towards Always-On 3D Facial Reconstruction via Earphone Inertial Sensing: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{acial} expressions are essential in interpersonal communication because they contain various information, including emotional states~\cite{bassili1979emotion, krumhuber2023role} and health conditions~\cite{argaud2018facial, roter2006expression}.
-Consequently, facial expression reconstruction is widely applied in areas requiring facial analysis.
-It has become a fundamental technology in fields such as human-computer interaction (HCI), virtual reality (VR), affective computing, and healthcare.
-For example, facial expression reconstruction can enhance users' real-time perception of facial expressions and emotions in VR, providing a more immersive experience~\cite{kumari2015facial}.
-In metaverse applications, it can rapidly establish understanding and connections within virtual spaces~\cite{cha2020real, frith2009role}.
-Additionally, it can enable silent speech interfaces, facilitating seamless human-computer interaction~\cite{denby2010silent}.
+Facial expressions play a crucial role in interpersonal communication, as they convey a wide range of information, including emotional states~\cite{bassili1979emotion, krumhuber2023role} and physical health conditions~\cite{argaud2018facial, roter2006expression}.
+As a result, facial expression reconstruction has become an essential tool for applications requiring facial analysis.
+This technology is fundamental to domains such as human-computer interaction (HCI), virtual reality (VR), affective computing, and healthcare.
+For instance, in VR, it improves users' real-time perception of emotions and facial expressions, creating a more immersive experience~\cite{kumari2015facial}.
+In metaverse platforms, it enables faster understanding and connection within virtual environments~\cite{cha2020real, frith2009role}.
+It also supports silent speech interfaces, allowing seamless communication between humans and computers~\cite{denby2010silent}.

-Early facial expression reconstruction methods typically relied on manual annotation and geometric models.
-These traditional methods had low automation and were complex to implement, thus facing significant limitations.
-With advancements in computer vision and machine learning, automated facial expression reconstruction advances the field.
-Traditional vision-based methods~\cite{cootes2001active, cootes1995active, wang2020deep} can accurately locate facial landmarks and generate high-quality facial animations.
-However, the use of direct camera angles and environmental factors imposes constraints on their efficacy.
-In order to ensure accuracy, cameras must often face users directly, which limits the applicability of these methods in situations involving varying lighting, resolution, or occlusion conditions.
-Additionally, the direct capture of users' faces may give rise to privacy concerns, particularly in contexts where 3D head movements and dynamic environments are involved, as such visual approaches are less suitable in such scenarios.
+Traditional methods for reconstructing facial expressions often relied on manual annotation or geometric modeling.
+These early approaches were labor-intensive, difficult to automate, and prone to practical limitations.
+However, with advancements in machine learning and computer vision, automated methods have significantly improved the field.
+Vision-based techniques~\cite{cootes2001active, cootes1995active, wang2020deep} enable precise facial landmark detection and high-quality animation generation.
+Nevertheless, their reliance on direct camera views introduces several challenges.
+These methods require users to face the camera under controlled conditions, making them less effective in environments with varying lighting, resolution, or occlusion.
+Additionally, the direct capture of facial imagery raises privacy concerns, particularly in dynamic or sensitive scenarios involving 3D head movements.